The Türkic Tribes

 Table 5.
 The number of mutual words in the pairs of the Türkic languages.

-Despite of mutual language influence of historical time, the model of genetic relationships of Türkic languages was built by using the calculated distances between languages according the formula:
+Despite of mutual language influence of historical time, the model of genetic relationships of Türkic languages was built by using the calculated distances between languages according to the formula:

 L=Ko/(N + a),

-where Ko – initial value of the proportional coefficient which is a little depended from the distance between languages therefore the constant a is introduced into the formula for correction.
-We took Ko = 3000 and a = 50 for the graphical model which is presented on the figure 6.
+where Ko – initial value of the proportional coefficient which is a little dependent on the distance between languages, therefore, the constant a is introduced into the formula for correction.
+We took Ko = 3000 and a = 50.

 Fig. 27.
 Graphic model of Türkic language relationship.

 In search of a place proper for this model, all attempts to place it on the map near the Altai region or in Siberia failed.
-The model can be put only within the Dnieper-Don-Interfluvial area where the characteristic bend of both rivers suggests us how to place the model (see map 4).
+The model can be put only within the Dnieper-Don-Interfluvial area where the characteristic bend of both rivers suggests how to place the model (see map 4).

 Thus, we have the reason to posit that Turkic Urheimat was not in Altai but in Eastern Europe.
 Consequently, the Proto-Türkic could not descend from a primeval language called Altaic or Proto-Altaic as Sir Gerard Clauson expressed this though already fifteen years ago (CLAUSON GERARD, Sir, 2002, 36).